victor-n-thuo/Real-Estate-Acquisition-Model/README.md

 This project simulates a core task for a Financial Planning & Analysis (FP&A) or investment analyst at a real estate private equity firm.

-**Fictional Context:** As an analyst for **"Summit Real Estate Partners,"** I was tasked with evaluating a potential acquisition: "West Ridge North," an 80-unit apartment community.
-The objective was to build a comprehensive 10-year pro forma financial model to determine the project's financial viability and potential returns.
+**Context:** As an analyst for **"Summit Real Estate Partners,"** I was tasked with evaluating a potential acquisition: "West Ridge North," an 80-unit apartment community.
+The objective was to build a comprehensive 10-year pro forma financial model and an executive-level Power BI dashboard to determine the project's financial viability and communicate the findings effectively.

 **Stakeholders:** The analysis and recommendations are prepared for Summit's Investment Committee, which includes the Chief Financial Officer (CFO) and Managing Partners.